Introduction to Managing Groups and Teams

 - Identify stages of group/team development and pick up tips on how to accelerate the process

-- Problem solve and communicate in groups/teams more effectively
+- Identify the key elements for leading and managing remotely (trust, cohesion, communication · Problem solve and communicate in groups/teams more effectively

 The course requires a certain amount of essential preparation.
-Delegates will need to complete all the pre-course work including assigned reading.
-Estimated preparation time is between 2-4 hours.
-The preparatory work consists of:
+Delegates will need to complete all the pre-course self-study work and refresh the knowledge from Introduction to Leadership and Management.